Clear Lake, Iowa: The Day the Music Died

 In the early hours of February 3, 1959, a Beechcraft Bonanza aircraft carrying Buddy Holly, Ritchie Valens, and The Big Bopper, who had been performing at the Surf Ballroom in Clear Lake, took off from the local runway in nearby Mason City, on its way to the next show in Moorhead, Minnesota.

-The plane crashed soon after take off, killing everyone onboard.
+The plane crashed soon after take off, killing everyone aboard including the 21-year old pilot Roger Peterson.
 The event was later eulogized by folk singer Don McLean in his 1971 song "American Pie", which led to the crash being nicknamed "The Day the Music Died".

 In June 1988, around 600 people gathered to witness the dedication of the monument to the three musicians.
 Clear Lake also renamed Second Place North to "Buddy Holly Place".